 Defaulting on your car loan (and having the bank or credit company take back your purchase) doesn’t only inconvenience you by way of lost transportation, it can also reflect negatively on your credit history, which affects your capability to secure other loans in the future, even if they are not remotely related to car purchases.
 Either financial institutions will turn down your loan applications, or you may be offered loans that carry higher interest rates and fees, on account of your credit history.

-Worse, this black mark on your credit score lasts for quite a while (usually seven years, sometimes indefinitely).
+Missed car loan payment Philippines can leave a black mark on your credit score lasts for quite a while (usually seven years, sometimes indefinitely).
 If you’re thinking about defaulting, it’s certainly less than ideal.

 These third parties will then be the ones exerting efforts to collect from you, also by way of phone calls, letters or even home visits.
-The most extreme scenario is repossession, where the creditor will exercise its legal right to reacquire the car from your property.
+The most extreme scenario is car repossession Philippines, where the creditor will exercise its legal right to reacquire the car from your property.
 You will only have a short period of time to reclaim the asset, by paying the outstanding amount of the loan in full plus repossession fees.
 Otherwise, the lender will put the car under auction for eventual disposal, so that they can recoup their loss.

 The most extreme scenario is the creditor will reacquire the car from your property